dottjt/plastic/chapters/04-house.md

 And yet here we are.
 At a point suspended in time, despondent in it's awe, captured only moments ago on a 10' inch single-frame picture to be endlessly thrown into question, as the words drown you out approaching your 27th birthday.
 The cream-pie is delicious dear, please do make more.

+"You know you look like shit, right," uttered my friend, casked in stack of boxes as he stumbled his way to the van.

+"Go face-fuck yourself," I shouted, almost giddy at the uncompromising nature of my remark.
+It was always the delicate wordplay that astonished me, choking

+ slightly choking on the wordplay for how smartly delicate it made me feel.

 I live in the kind of area that demotes personality.
 It is new-found rugged, with a hearty family-core.
 The kind of place that instigates failure for white-men over the age of 50, as they prune their beards in hope of Anglican saviour.
 Don't like a kebab?
 Eat a kebab, you slut.
 This is the movement you wished for.
 Now go out and get it, you amiritious hunk of non-classification.

 It won't quite eat you alive, but it's an easy thing to portray for those none-the-wiser.
 Eat the lies up sweetie.
 They're delicious in glee.